-(iii) "Nursing facility (NF)" - An entity certified to provide skilled nursing care and long-term care services to medicaid recipients under Section 1919(a) of the Social Security Act.
+(iii) "Nursing facility (NF)" - An entity certified to provide skilled nursing care and long-term care services to medicaid recipients under Social Security Act Sec.
+1919(a), 42 U.S.C.
+Sec.
+1396r.
 Nursing facilities that may become certified include nursing homes licensed under chapter 18.51

-RCW, and nursing facility units within hospitals licensed by the department of health (DOH) under chapter 70.41
+RCW, and nursing facility units within hospitals licensed by DOH under chapter 70.41

 RCW.
 This includes the nursing facility section of a state veteran's facility.

-(iv) "Psychiatric hospital" - An institution, or a psychiatric unit located in a hospital, licensed as a hospital in accordance with applicable Washington state laws and rules, that is primarily engaged to provide psychiatric services for the diagnosis and treatment of mentally ill persons under the supervision of a physician.
+(iv) "Psychiatric hospital" - An institution, or a psychiatric unit located in a hospital, licensed as a hospital under applicable Washington state laws and rules, that is primarily engaged to provide psychiatric services for the diagnosis and treatment of mentally ill people under the supervision of a physician.

-(v) "Psychiatric residential treatment facility (PRTF)" - A nonhospital residential treatment center licensed by department of health, and certified by the agency or the agency's designee to provide psychiatric inpatient services to medicaid-eligible individuals twenty-one years of age and younger.
+(v) "Psychiatric residential treatment facility (PRTF)" - A nonhospital residential treatment center licensed by DOH, and certified by the agency or the agency's designee to provide psychiatric inpatient services to medicaid-eligible individuals age twenty-one and younger.
 A PRTF must be accredited by the Joint Commission on Accreditation of Health care Organizations (JCAHO) or any other accrediting organization with comparable standards recognized by Washington state.
 A PRTF must meet the requirements in 42 C.F.R.
 483, Subpart G, regarding the use of restraint and seclusion.